 The Book In Three Or More Sentences:

-A bunch of unrelated, sometimes, quotes and notes about starting a company: what questions to ask yourself before starting a business, how to hire people, how to advertise, a vague idea about how to build a monopoly.
+A bunch of unrelated, sometimes, quotes and notes about starting a company: what questions to ask yourself before starting a business; how to hire people; how to advertise; a vague idea about how to build a monopoly.
 Zero to One by Peter Thiel and Blake Masters offers no formula for success.
-But offers something probably more valuable: prompts you to question your business idea so you can find new and better way to serve your audience.
+But offers something probably more valuable: prompts you to question your business idea so you can find new, and hopefully better ways to serve your audience.

 The Core Idea: